riascho/Testing-CheatSheet/README.md

 ## [Testing Asynchronous Code](./async-testing/)

-`vitest` or `jest` by default do not run tests asynchronously.
+`vitest`/`jest` by default do not run tests asynchronously.
 So the asynchronicity has to be built into the tests themselves.

 ### Callback Testing

 This can be achieved by using the `done` callback to signal that the test is complete.
 Call `done()` when the async operation finishes.
-This will make `vitest` and `jest` wait and execute everything until this `done()` is called and therefore change what the assertion will yield as a result.
+This will make the test runner wait and execute everything until this `done()` is called and therefore change what the assertion will yield as a result.

 ```javascript
 it("should return a token value", (done) => {